pviwatkurkul/cse15l-lab-reports/lab-report-3.md

 ## -name ##
 * First we want to be in the working directory, and for this case is **docsearch**.
 It contains the directory *technical* and will contain multiple subdirectories and files within.
-* This will be the working directory where we will execute the command-line, *find*, on and the multiple uses it has.
+* This will be the working directory where we will execute the command-line, *find* on, and the multiple uses it has.

 * Something that we are familiar with while using find is **-name**, this option allows us to search the name of the files with a specific string search.